-VI.A.1.a).(2).(a).(ii)

-be provided with summary information of their institution's patient safety reports.
+VI.A.1.a).(2).(a).(ii) be provided with summary information of their institution's nations safety of their institution's patient safety reports.
 (Core)

-VI.A.1.a).(2).(b)

-Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
+VI.A.1.a).(2).(b) Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
 (Core)